mph-/lcapy/doc/expressions.rst

    >>> a.as_ordered_terms()
    [2⋅t, 3]

-Another example is accessing the assumptions that SymPy considers:
+Another example is accessing the SymPy symbol assumptions:

    >>> t.assumptions0
    {'commutative': True,